Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 2. Check the *Edit Spline* option, and select a Control Point.

-3. Adjust the Control Pointâ€™s *Sprite Index* setting with the slider, or enter the index value.
-Note that setting the Sprite Index number to one that doesnâ€™t exist in the Sprite List displays the default Sprite instead.
+3. Adjust the Control Point’s *Sprite Index* setting with the slider, or enter the index value.
+Note that setting the Sprite Index number to one that doesn’t exist in the Sprite List displays the default Sprite instead.

 # Closed Sprite Shapes